duangao/personal-ducument/scheme_interpreter/README.md

 # interpreter of scheme

-## This is a tiny interpreter of scheme, which use racket language.
+## This are  tiny interpreters of scheme, which use racket and python.
 ## There are several parts:

 + global variable                  (define a 1)